 Canada has also pursued a number of other international free trade agreements with other countries around the world.
 As a result, a number of free trade or similar agreements are in force between Canada and certain other countries while in other circumstances Canada has been unsuccessful in its efforts.
 Canada and the European Union recently agreed to the Comprehensive Economic and Trade Agreement ("CETA"), which provides for duty-free, quota-free market access for Canadian crude oil and natural gas products to the European Union.
 Although CETA remains subject to ratification by 14 of the 28 national legislatures in the European Union, provisional application of CETA commenced on September 21, 2017.
-In light of the United Kingdom's departure from the European Union on January 31, 2020, the United Kingdom and Canada are expected to work towards a new trade agreement through the 11-month implementation period, during which the United Kingdom will transition out of the European Union.
-As such, CETA will remain in place until December 31, 2020.
+In light of the United Kingdom's official departure from the European Union on January 31, 2020, CETA ceased to apply to Canada-United Kingdom Trade on January 1, 2021.
+The Canada-United Kingdom Trade Continuity Agreement ("Canada-UK TCA") replicates the CETA on a bilateral basis and is meant to maintain the status quo of in the Canada-United Kingdom trade relationship.

 Canada and ten other countries have agreed on the text of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership ("CPTPP"), which is intended to allow for preferential market access among the countries that are parties to the CPTPP.
 The CPTPP is in force among the first seven countries to ratify the agreement - Canada, Australia, Japan, Mexico, New Zealand, Vietnam, and Singapore.
 While it is uncertain what effect CETA, CPTPP, or any other trade agreements will have on the petroleum and natural gas industry in Canada, the lack of available infrastructure for the offshore export of crude oil and natural gas may limit the ability of Canadian crude oil and natural gas producers to benefit from such trade agreements.